Neneco Norton: Compositions for the stage

 In addition to writing songs, Neneco was devoted to compose musical works for the local theater, called Paraguayan Zarzuela.

 He collaborated with Paraguayan playwright and journalist Alcibiades González Delvalle to create works such as Reseda, Naranjera, Ribereña, The Arribeños, La Morena, Del Trigal, El Delegado and Cañaveral.
 Neneco also worked with playwright Mario Halley Mora in La Promesera of Caacupé and Mustafa.
 With Críspulo Melgarejo he shared the authorship of Marido de Contrabando, El Gringo de la Loma and Escuela Pyhare.
 Librettist Rogelio Silverado was another creative companion of Neneco Norton.
 Their collaborations included the play La Candeladria de mi Barrio.

 Final years and Death

 Despite his age, in his final years Neneco Norton served as professor of Paraguayan popular folk music at the National Conservatory of Music and as a teacher in the school of Villa Elisa, Maria Auxiliadora School.
 He was an active member of the steering committee for the Autores Paraguayos Asociados (APA), and taught composition and the structure of Paraguayan music.

 He died on March 9, 2013, at the age of 89 after being hospitalized for 2 months due to pneumonia complications.

 Awards

-The Municipality of Asuncion gave Norton Neneco the distinction of beloved son of the capital city of Asuncion, because the city was one of the great inspirations for his work.
+The Municipality of Asunción gave Norton Neneco the distinction of beloved son of the capital city of Asunción, because the city was one of the great inspirations for his work.